 There are many inherent risks in engaging independent contractors: insufficient insurance requirements, unpaid taxes, misclassification, and rogue enterprise managers, just to name a few.
 Independent contractor classification and engagement are complex processes, but must be followed in order for businesses to remain compliant and avoid IRS audits.

-A compliance program helps to minimize the risks associated with misclassification.
+A contractor compliance program helps to minimize the risks associated with misclassification.
 In order to create an effective program tailored to organizational needs, many businesses choose to partner with a firm that specializes in independent contractor engagement and compliance that can indemnify the enterprise from misclassification and legal risk.
-Companies like MBO Partners can provide valuable strategies, tools, and advice to help businesses create sustainable compliance programs.
+Companies like MBO Partners can provide valuable strategies, tools, and advice to help businesses create sustainable contractor compliance programs.

 Without a defined program in place for independent contractor engagement, management, and payment, a company can incur a variety of costs.
 First, the risk of misclassification in and of itself can be quite costly.
 Businesses can be liable for paying back-taxes, penalties, and benefits to misclassified workers, and dealing with lawsuits and reputation damage can add an additional financial burden.